 Objective: The number of palliative care patients in Trinidad and Tobago is unknown.
 The purpose of this study is to estimate the prevalence of palliative care patients on a public general medical ward.

-Method: A retrospective cross-sectional study was undertaken to collect information on patients' diagnoses, symptoms and palliative performance scale (PPS) scores.
-Patients who would benefit from palliative care services and met inclusion criteria were referred to as palliative care appropriate patients.
+Methods: A retrospective cross-sectional study was undertaken to collect information on patients' diagnoses, symptoms and Palliative Performance Scale (PPS) scores.
+Patients who would benefit from palliative care services and satisfied inclusion criteria were referred to as palliative-care-appropriate patients.

-Conclusion: There is a significant palliative care burden in this pilot study as evidenced by the high prevalence of palliative care appropriate patients on a general medicine ward.
-A larger prospective study should be undertaken to elucidate the number of patients that could benefit from hospice and palliative care services.
-Palliative performance scale scores may be considered for more widespread use in the West Indian context.
+Conclusion: There is a significant palliative care burden in this pilot study as evidenced by the high prevalence of palliative-care-appropriate patients on a general medicine ward.
+A larger prospective study should be undertaken to elucidate the number of patients who could benefit from hospice and palliative care services.
+Palliative performance scale scores may be considered for more widespread use in the Caribbean.